 2. Reduces Anxiety

-Chamomile can be the deep breaths you need if you’re generally an anxious or nervous person.
-Given the rate at which we pressurize ourselves these days, it won’t be an anomaly if you are one.
+Chamomile can be the deep breaths you need when you feel stressed and anxious.
+Given the rate at which we strain ourselves these days, feeling anxious is a more or less regular affair.

-When you have a stomach ache, diarrhea, or indigestion, or feel bloated, allow chamomile to work its magic.
-It’s power-trio – α-bisabolol, chamazulene, and apigenin – helps to gently regulate your bowels:
+Chamomile is a gentle digestive aid.
+Its power-trio – α-bisabolol, chamazulene, and apigenin – helps to gently regulate your bowels:

 - Stimulates the liver: By doing so, chamomile gives bile production a nudge, ensuring your digestion is on point.

-Chamomile may help you manage your blood glucose and cholesterol better.
+Chamomile may help you keep managing your blood glucose and cholesterol.
 It pulls a couple of tricks to help achieve this.

-- Increases insulin sensitivity: A lot of people struggle to respond to insulin in their system.
-Chamomile’s flavonoids may be able to help by controlling certain genes in liver and fat cells.
+- Increases insulin sensitivity: Chamomile’s flavonoids may be able to increase your sensitivity to insulin by controlling certain genes in liver and fat cells.

 - Slows down glucose absorption: The herb’s chlorogenic acid puts a lid on the glucose being absorbed by your intestines and moving into your bloodstream.